Brian Michael Smith

 Harmony Santana got her moment in the spotlight in the 2011 film "Gun Hill Road."
 Her performance earned her Independent Spirit Award nomination for Best Supporting Actress, making her the first trans-woman to be nominated for this significant award.
 Interestingly, Stanana lived in Green Chimneys while working for the film.
 At the time, the young actress lived in a group home for LGBTQ youth in Manhattan.

-Her time there inspired her to become a spokesperson for the Homeless Youth and Bullying.
+Her time there inspired her to become a spokesperson for homeless youth and against bullying.
 Today her acting skills are landing her more and more mesmerizing roles in a number of shows and films.

 Calpernia Addams is one of the loudest voices out there for transgender rights and issues.
 But would you believe that before that, she served with the Navy and US Marine Corps?
 She actually came out in her last year of service.